-With performance out of the way, this frees you up to look at some of the more unique features, like a desktop’s unique design and the manufacturer’s post-purchase support.
+With performance out of the way, this frees you up to look at other features, like a desktop’s unique design and the manufacturer’s post-purchase support.
 For support, Apple usually wins with its Genius Grove — formerly called the Genius Bar — where you have in-person access to support at the company’s many retail locations.

 If you’re looking for extended support, you’ll be better off with an enterprise-class desktop from brands like Dell, HP, and Lenovo.
 Business desktops are a bit more expensive than the consumer counterparts, but they’re rigorously tested and often come with optional warranty upgrades that cover on-site repairs, accidental damage protection, and extended coverage options beyond the standard one-year warranty that can help to extend the life of your investment.

-SSDs and graphics cards are premium upgrades that will be worth it to help keep your desktop running smoothly for years.
+SSDs and graphics cards are premium upgrades that will be worth it to help keep your desktop running smoothly for a long time to come.
 Prices for SSDs have come down in recent years, but you don’t have to spend extravagantly for a high capacity solid-state drive to reap the rewards.
-Instead, students on a budget can go with a dual-drive strategy, combining a more manageable and speedy SSD with enough capacity to store the OS and frequently used applications, while resorting to a less expensive and expansive hard drive to house larger files.
+Instead, students on a budget can go with a dual-drive strategy, combining a more manageable and speedy SSD with enough capacity to store the OS and frequently used applications, while resorting to a less expensive and more expansive hard drive to house larger files.

-In addition to the storage, you’ll also want to explore how much memory you’ll want on your desktop, and most PCs today will ship with at least 8GB of RAM.
+In addition to the storage, you should also explore how much memory you’ll want on your desktop, and most PCs today will ship with at least 8GB of RAM.
 16GB is worth the price for gamers and heavy web users, but 32GB and above is only really useful for high-end tasks like video editing and rendering.

 Even if you’re not a gamer or heavy content creator, having discrete graphics can be beneficial.
-With more apps offloading some of the heavy lifting from the processor to the GPU, a decent graphics card can help speed up some Office tasks and web browsing where GPU acceleration is enabled.
+With more apps offloading some of the heavy lifting from the processor to the GPU, a good graphics card can help speed up some office tasks and web browsing where GPU acceleration is enabled.

-But while graphics cards can help some tasks, their main function is gaming and if you aren’t doing that, you don’t need to spend much on a big, powerful one — especially since they can easily become the most expensive component in your system.
-High-end cards, like Nvidia’s ray tracing-capable RTX 2080 or 2080 Ti are overkill for most, but they’ll give you excellent frame rates and details.
-If you want something more respectful of budgets, considering a midrange GTX 1660 Super or RX 5600 XT instead.
+But while graphics cards can help some tasks, their main function is gaming and if you aren’t doing that, you don’t need to spend a huge amount on a big, powerful one — especially since they can easily become the most expensive component in your system.
+High-end cards like Nvidia’s ray tracing-capable RTX 3080 are overkill for most, but they’ll give you excellent frame rates and details.
+If you want something more respectful of budgets, consider a mid-range GTX 1660 Ti or Radeon RX 5600 XT instead.